raspberrypilearning/sensing-space/lesson-5/lesson.md

 ### Some students are able to

-- Relate circular motion to force (centripetal), and understand how this could be used to provide artificail gravity.
+- Relate circular motion to force (centripetal), and understand how this could be used to provide artificial gravity.

 ## Lesson Summary

-In this lesson, students will conduct some research on living with microgravity, and then look at ways that gravity could be simulated on future space stations.
+In this lesson, students will conduct some research on living with micro-gravity, and then look at ways that gravity could be simulated on future space stations.
 They'll look at how circular motion can produce a constant force.

 ## Starter